 PE Physical Exam

-Reviewing previous records, reiterating the reason for the visit, building rapport, interacting with the patient and client, using our knowledge of behavioral cues from patient and humans, taking a patient history, performing a physical exam and recording a SOAP are all parts of the physical exam!
+Reviewing previous records, reiterating the reason for the visit, building rapport, interacting with the patient and client, using our knowledge of behavioral cues from patient and humans, taking a patient history, performing a physical exam and recording a SOAP about your findings are all parts of the physical exam!

 The 3 most important things to improve our physical exam skills beyond knowledge are:

-Y2 Focus– above + describing abnormal findings using scientific language and measurement in 3 dimensions, and start to think of possible diagnostic tests and rule outs, what else do you need to know?
+Y2 Focus– above + describing abnormal findings using scientific language and measurement in 3 dimensions, create a problem list and start to think of possible diagnostic tests and rule outs.

-Y3 Focus– above + performing diagnostic tests, SS, blood draw, ear smear, cystocentesis, using otoscope, ophthalmoscope, evaluating findings, formulating plan for treatment, communicating results in an ordered fashion, and writing SOAPS.
+Y3 Focus– above + think about the logic of each diagnostic test, what is nice to know vs. vital to know?
+Be competent at Skin Scrapes, Biopsy of skin conditions, blood draw, ear smear, cystocentesis, practice using otoscope, ophthalmoscope, evaluating findings and making assessments, formulating plan for treatment, communicating results in an ordered fashion, and writing SOAPS.

-Y4 Focus– above + bringing it all together in an efficient manner within the framework of a given clinic setting, competence with otoscope. ophthalmoscope, honing your communication skills, develop assessment, deliver plan options with client, CVT, fellow students and attending DVM, all while being mindful of the schedule.
+Y4 Focus– above + bringing it all together in an efficient manner within the framework of a given clinic setting, competence with otoscope. ophthalmoscope, honing your communication skills, develop assessment, deliver plan options with client, craft discharge notes for owners as well as recheck plans and client education regarding multiple common conditions.
+Be mindful of time passing, being efficient and keeping your focus on the patient in front of you and use your team to help out!
+Better to be thorough and a bit slow while genuinely caring for your patients and clients, than to rush and miss something…it happens, just apologize and improve.

 “You miss more by not looking, than not knowing” Better to say “I’d like to research this with my colleagues and get back to you with a plan,” than “I don’t know what that is…”